statamic/docs/content/collections/docs/oauth.md

 ## Customizing User Data

 After authenticating with the provider, Statamic will try to retrieve the corresponding user, or create one if it doesn't exist.

-You may customize how it's done by adding a callback to your `AppServiceProvider`.
+You may customize how it's handled by adding a callback to your `AppServiceProvider`.

 ### User data